SCOPE OF THIS CHAPTER

 - Restriction on sending or receiving letters or other correspondence (including the use of electronic or internet correspondence) in order to protect a child or another person from harm, injury or to protect property from being damaged;

-- Reparation, involving the child doing something to put right the wrong they have done; e.g.: repairing damage or returning stolen property;
+- Reparation, involving the child doing something to put right the wrong they have done; e.g. a letter of apology, repairing damage or returning stolen property;

 - Early bedtimes, by up to half an hour or as agreed with the child's Social Worker;

-- Removal of equipment, for example the use of a TV or games console;
+- Short term removal of equipment from their bedroom, as a consequence of inappropriate use for example the use of a TV or games console (e.g. 24hours removal of equipment);

 3.3 Actions that are Non Approved